 I do this with lots of love in my Workshop “Parenting with Patience” (for moms) and also in my 1-1 sessions where I counsel & coach you as a parent to be the parent you want to be!
 (And of course, as you know from me, without time-outs, without sleep training and without reward-systems!).
 So please e-mail me to ask when there will be another workshop or want to book a free get-to-know session!

 About the author: Hi!
 My name is Chris Muller, MSc, BTA.
-I am a psychologist, counselor in Transactional Analysis, Aware Parenting instructor (level 2) and mother.
-I provide training, the Aware Parenting Education and 1-on-1 guidance.
+I am a psychologist, counselor in Transactional Analysis, Aware Parenting instructor (level 2) regional coordinator the Netherlands and mother.
+For 10 years I provide support to parents through training, the Aware Parenting Education and 1-on-1 guidance.
 With a lot of love I help you to treat children AND yourself with love and respect.
 It is my passion that you experience more joy and more connection with your child AND with yourself!
 X

 Do you want parenting support?